pedro77777/Dice-game/README.md

 //this is a school project for UC Davis do not reuse for the purpose of plagiarising, this should be a learnign to and go
 //ahead and play with this program as long as its not summited for a grade.

 //also U need Quartos in order to be able to properly open this files.
-I recomend to create a new project and the open this files after wasrd insted of just drag and drop in existing project since it might not work.
+I recommend to create a new project and the open this files after wards instead of just drag and drop in existing project since it might not work.

 /*